alimonapour/xite-task/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The app was developed with React library and used tailwindcss for responsive design .
+The app was developed with React library and used tailwindcss for responsive and design .

 ## Getting start

-In the project directory, you can run:
+In the project directory, you should run:
 Use npm install to install the dependencies you need to run the app locally.
 After install the dependencies you can run the app with : npm start.
 You can now view xite-task in the browser.